$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 I-129 H-1B extension (spouse's employer) $2,965

-That $6,820 is on top of the base filing fees.
-Whether this makes sense depends on your EAD expiration date and current processing times at your service center.
+That $2,965 is on top of the base filing fees and is ordinarily the employer's I-129 expense.
+Whether it makes sense depends on the H-1B filing, your EAD expiration date, and current processing times.

 The True Annual Cost of the H-4 EAD